 Dengue is not a communicable disease and its virus can’t be spread from one person to another directly.

 Dengue is prevalent throughout the tropics and subtropics.
-As per a study, worldwide, an estimated 390 million dengue infections occur each year, and about 96 million results in illness.
+As per a study, worldwide, an estimated 390 million dengue infections occur each year, and about 96 million result in illness.

 SYMPTOMS OF DENGUE FEVER

 When a person is infected with the dengue virus, he gets milder symptoms of fever and becomes physically weak and lethargic.
-Following symptoms can be observed in an infected person:
+The following symptoms can be observed in an infected person: